Floss' Dental Services

 What Are Dental Implants?

 Dental implants are considered the gold standard for replacing a missing tooth.
-Once you have a dental implant placed by your oral surgeon and it has had time to heal thoroughly, you are now ready for your implant crown.
+Once you have a dental implant placed by your periodontist and it has had time to heal thoroughly, you are now ready for your implant crown.
 This is the tooth portion of the implant.

 After taking molds of your surrounding teeth, we work with a dental lab to create a natural looking implant crown for you.